ubccpsc/classy/docs/instructor/features.md

 ## AutoTest

-- Students receive grade feedback and build failure notifications when new *commits* are *pushed* to Github.
+- Students receive grade feedback and build failure notifications when new *commits* are *pushed* to GitHub.
 - Student grade feedback customizable time delays
 - Custom build Docker containers to grade code how you prefer
 - Access to container logs and grades by TAs get help support students
 - Docker containers can mark 1-to-many assignments and 1-to-1 assignments
 - Supports regression testing

-## Github and AutoTest Examples
+## GitHub and AutoTest Examples

 In the following scenarios, an instructor has configured the `lab2` deliverable to be marked by a custom built AutoGrade container.
-AutoTest runs the AutoGrade container each time a student pushes code to Github and marks the latest commit.
+AutoTest runs the AutoGrade container each time a student pushes code to GitHub and marks the latest commit.
 The expected behaviour of AutoTest is demonstrated based on the student actions.

 ### Student Role Examples